Osceola Archer

-Adams is also known as one of the Howard University student co-founders of the Delta Sigma Theta sorority, now the nation's largest organization of its kind.
-Founded the same year as the women's 1913 suffragette march on Washington, Adams attended, along with Delta Sigma Theta's other 21 co-founders.
+Adams was known as one of the Howard University student co-founders of the Delta Sigma Theta sorority.
+It was founded the same year as the women's 1913 suffragette march on Washington, which Adams attended.

 Performing arts

 A one-time clothing designer at Chicago's J. Reinhardt firm, Adams' passion for the performing arts led to her graduate degree in the field, nearly 25 years after she completed college, as well as a career as an actress that spanned radio, film and television and, above all, theatre.
 Her stage performances included work at the National Theater in The Crucible and Ring Around the Moon, appearances in a New York Shakespeare Festival production and multiple Broadway productions including The Emperor Jones with Paul Robeson, Arthur Miller's Broadway version of The Crucible, and such plays as The Guide, Debut, the Cat Screams, Panic and Between Two Worlds.

 As the Director of the Studio Theatre School at the American Negro Theatre (ANT), Adams taught students like Sidney Poitier and Harry Belafonte.
 That experience was complemented by her nearly decade-long involvement with the Putnam County Playhouse, during which Adams directed nearly three dozen plays, alongside Lee Marvin, Isabel Sanford and Mike Nichols.
-For all that, the capstone of her directing career may have been a 1948 command performance of "Sojourner Truth" at the ANT for First Lady Eleanor Roosevelt in 1948.
+For all that, the capstone of her directing career may have been a 1948 command performance of Sojourner Truth at the ANT for First Lady Eleanor Roosevelt in 1948.

 In 1973, Delta Sigma Theta created "The Osceola" to recognize distinguished achievement in the Arts in Adams' honor and, in 1978, the Audelco Recognition Awards honored her as an "Outstanding Pioneer"on behalf of the Black community in the performing arts.

-A tireless actress, Adams had appeared on radio, television, film and, of course, theatre throughout her career, but in her last decade she turned to commercials, which she continued to perform in until age 88.
+Adams appeared on radio, television, film and, of course, theatre throughout her career, but in her last decade she turned to commercials, which she continued to perform in until age 88.